-- b) The student is designated by the college of registration as a full-time student and is reported as such to the GCTS Office. - c) The student is geographically available and studies on-campus regularly.
-If the student proposes to be off campus for a period of more than four weeks during the term, he or she must obtain the written permission of his or her supervisor, but must remain under supervision. - d) The student is considered to be full-time by his or her supervisor. - e) The student submits to the registrar of the college of registration a signed statement testifying that he or she is a full-time student.
+b) The student is designated by the college of registration as a full-time student and is reported as such to the GCTS Office.

+- c) The student is geographically available and studies on-campus regularly.
+If the student proposes to be off campus for a period of more than four weeks during the term, they must obtain the written permission of their supervisor, but must remain under supervision. - d) The student is considered to be full-time by their supervisor. - e) The student submits to the registrar of the college of registration a signed statement testifying that they are a full-time student.
 The statement will be worded in a manner similar to the following: "I regard myself as a full-time student.
 I regard my other time commitments as being compatible with the demands of full-time study."
 If the statement is submitted for the academic year, then the student is expected to remain a full-time student for the Summer trimester. - f) The student's program advisor sends an annual report to the GCTS Office on the progress of the student and must include in the report a statement that the student is judged to be engaged in full-time studies.